Æthelthryth: Life

-Æthelthryth was probably born in Exning, near Newmarket in Suffolk.
-She was one of the four saintly daughters of Anna of East Anglia, including Wendreda and Seaxburh of Ely, all of whom eventually retired from secular life and founded abbeys.
+The earliest account for Æthelthryth's life comes in Bede's Ecclesiastical History, Book iv.19, in which Bede calls her 'the virgin mother of many virgins'. Æthelthryth was probably born in Exning, near Newmarket in Suffolk.
+She was one of the four saintly daughters of Anna of East Anglia, including Wendreda and Seaxburh of Ely, all of whom retired from secular life and founded abbeys.

 Æthelthryth made an early first marriage in around 652 to Tondberct, chief or prince of the South Gyrwe.
-She managed to persuade her husband to respect her vow of perpetual virginity that she had made prior to their marriage.
-Upon his death in 655, she retired to the Isle of Ely, which she had received from Tondberct as a morning gift.
+Throughout the marriage, she maintained her vow of perpetual virginity that she had made.
+Upon Tondberct's death in 655, she retired to the Isle of Ely, which she had received from Tondberct as a morning gift.

-Æthelthryth was subsequently remarried for political reasons in 660, this time to Ecgfrith of Northumbria, who was fourteen or fifteen at the time.
+Æthelthryth was remarried for political reasons in 660, this time to Ecgfrith of Northumbria, who was fourteen or fifteen at the time.
 Shortly after his accession to the throne in 670, Æthelthryth wished to become a nun.
-This step possibly led to Ecgfrith's long quarrel with Wilfrid, bishop of York, who was her spiritual counsellor.
-One account relates that while Ecgfrith initially agreed Æthelthryth should continue to remain a virgin, about 672 he appealed to Wilfrid for the enforcement of his marital rights as against Etheldreda's religious vocation.
-The bishop succeeded at first in persuading the king to consent that Etheldreda should live for some time in peace as a sister of the Coldingham nunnery, founded by his aunt, Æbbe of Coldingham.
-Eventually, in light of the danger of being forcibly carried off by the king, Æthelthryth then fled back to the Isle of Ely with two nuns as companions.
-They managed to evade capture, thanks in part to the rising of the tide.
+This step contributed to Ecgfrith's quarrel with Wilfrid, bishop of York, who was Æthelthryth's spiritual counsellor.

+One account relates that while Ecgfrith initially agreed Æthelthryth could remain a virgin, about 672 he appealed to Wilfrid for the enforcement of his marital rights.
+The bishop succeeded at first in persuading the king to consent that Æthelthryth should live for some time in peace as a sister of the Coldingham nunnery, founded by his aunt, Æbbe of Coldingham.
+Eventually, in light of the danger of being forcibly carried off by the king, Æthelthryth fled back to the Isle of Ely with two nuns as companions.
+They evaded capture, thanks in part to the rising of the tide.

-Another version of the legend related that she halted on the journey at 'Stow' and sheltered under a miraculously growing ash tree which came from her staff planted in the ground.
-Stow came to be known as 'St Etheldred's Stow', when a church was built to commemorate this event.
-It is more likely that this 'Stow' actually refers to another fair, near Threekingham.
+Another version of the legend related that Æthelthryth halted on the journey at 'Stow' and sheltered under a miraculously growing ash tree which sprung from her staff planted in the ground.
+Stow came to be known as 'St Etheldred's Stow', when a church was built to commemorate this event (although 'Stow' may actually refers to another fair, near Threekingham).

 Ecgfrith later married Eormenburg and expelled Wilfrid from his kingdom in 678.

-According to the Anglo-Saxon Chronicle, Æthelthryth founded a double monastery at Ely in 673, which was later destroyed in the Danish invasion of 870.
+According to the Anglo-Saxon Chronicle, Æthelthryth founded Ely Abbey, a double monastery at Ely in 673, which was later destroyed in the Danish invasion of 870.